GenericMale/MyAnimeListTheme/README.md

 ## TODO

 * Show difference between chapters and volumes in manga list and fix height of status indicator
-* Use sibling selector to show status background on progress
 * Use css variables for customization
 * Improve variables used in sass file to enable easier extension and customization